Updated: July 14, 2021:

 - Vancouver has more sushi and ramen stores than most cities in North America, not even Los Angeles has more sushi restaurants than Vancouver!

-- More competition generally means you must be good to survive (evidently with a good/significant market for sushi eaters, it makes it easier…as early as 1980s, the concept of eating raw fish like sushi was considered very foreign to Western taste/preference.) so we have some of the BEST sushi restaurants.
-You know they are good as they’ve been around for years.
+- More competition generally means you must be good to survive; (although evidently with a good/significant market for sushi eaters, it makes it easier.
+Also, a tangent fun fact, as early as 1980s, the concept of eating raw fish like sushi was considered very foreign to Western taste/preference.
+Even then, because of the significant population of Japanese expats, Vancouver started the sushi craze earlier than most other North American cities.) so all this to say, we have some of the BEST sushi restaurants outside of Japan… because we also have the most sushi restaurants in Canada.
+Furthermore, you know they are good as they’ve been around for years (the test of time).

-If you’re visiting Vancouver or have friends/family coming for a visit, then there is perhaps no better food to indulge than sushi or ramen.
-It may very well be some of the best sushi and ramen you’ve tasted.
+If you’re visiting Vancouver or have friends/family coming for a visit, then there is perhaps no better food to indulge than sushi or ramen (well, besides some of the best seafood restaurants in Vancouver… especially the best fish & chips in Vancouver).
+It may very well be some of the best sushi and ramen you’ve tasted.*1

 We’ve endeavored to find and feature the BEST sushi in Vancouver from local reviews (We all know the stories of fake reviews that malicious businesses employ…is that where you really want to eat and trust your food safety if they don’t have the integrity to operate ethically?) and a local perspective.
 Our recommendations are based on experience, local feedback, and a deep fact-checking process along with taste-test where appropriate.
 The process takes no less than 10-15 hours so we can truly deliver accurate recommendations for the best sushi in Vancouver.
 This is not some quickly compiled list of the best sushi in Vancouver from Reddit Board or a copy of Yelp rankings. (as some reviews do.)